keichi/hpcmaspa17-pfanalyzer/src/4_proposal.md

 the job.
 Then, the process placement algorithm determines on which computing node to run each process of the job.
 After the process placement is completed, the routing algorithm computes and allocates routes for all communicating pair of processes.
-Since we would like to allow users to implement application-aware dynamic routings, various information are supplied to the routing algorithm in addition to the source/destination process pair.
+As we would like to allow users to implement application-aware dynamic routings, additional information are supplied to the routing algorithm in addition to the source/destination process pair.
 The information includes process placement, communication pattern and interconnect usage.
 For each allocated route, the traffic on the link contained in the